thishome153/nodeapi/README.md

 Web server service  on node.js framework.
 >Server listen port 3050, and
 serve requests (query) to Mysql server database and response with JSON format.
+As known, well and further it is used in HTML, php and several frontend things.

 ##### Example